openstack/ironic/doc/source/drivers/ilo.rst

   image provisioning is done using iSCSI over data network, so this driver has the benefit of security enhancement with the same performance.
 It segregates management info from data channel.
-* Support for out-of-band cleaning operations.
+* Supports both out-of-band and in-band cleaning operations.
+For more details, see :ref:`InbandvsOutOfBandCleaning`.
 * Remote Console
 * HW Sensors
 * Works well for machines with resource constraints (lesser amount of memory).